Published on

 Start with three essentials:

-- Version control: Use GitHub, Replit, or Cursor’s built-in history to save checkpoints.
+1. Version control: Many vibe coding tools (like GitHub, Replit, or Cursor) have built-in history to save checkpoints.
 Every major AI-generated change should be tracked.
 That way, if a new prompt breaks something, you can roll back instantly.
+Softr's Vibe Coding block also has this feature.

-- Data setup: If your app connects to structured data, like Airtable, Google Sheets, or Supabase, establish that first.
+3. Data setup: If your app connects to structured data (like Softr Databases, Airtable, or Supabase) establish that first.
 Tell the AI exactly how your data looks before it writes logic around it.
 If you don’t have real data yet, plan where it will live and how it’ll be stored later.
-If you forget to give clear instructions about the way you want the data to be managed, most vibe-coding tools will build a version of your app where the displayed data is actually hard-coded in the front-end, which gives the impression that the app is functional, but it actually isn't.
+If you forget to give clear instructions about the way you want the data to be managed, most vibe-coding tools will build a version of your app where the displayed data is actually hard-coded in the front-end, which gives the impression that the app is functional when it really isn't.

 [.blog-callout]

-💡 For teams that prefer to skip manual setup of the versions, rules, and database, Softr can handle this structure automatically.
-It connects to 15+ data sources (+ native Softr Databases for full control), manages permissions, and handles logic out of the box, so your team can focus on the app building itself, not the plumbing behind it.
-You’ll start from a ready-made framework, not a blank canvas.
+💡 For teams that prefer to skip manual setup of the versions, rules, and database, Softr's AI Co-Builder can handle this structure automatically.
+It starts with native Softr Databases for full relational control, and also connects to 17+ external data sources (Airtable, Google Sheets, HubSpot, and more), manages permissions, and handles logic out of the box, so your team can focus on the app building itself, not the plumbing behind it.

 [.blog-callout]